 While iOS prompts users to make a six-digit passcode, there’s a possibility to create a more advanced and a longer passcode for your device.

 It’s fairly easy to do, too.
 Just head to the Settings app > Touch ID and Passcode > Change Passcode > Change Passcode > Passcode options.

 Create Custom iMessage Replies For Calls You Can’t Answer

-Sometimes it is just not a right time for a phone call.
+Sometimes it is just not the right time for a phone call.
 Whether you’re in a meeting, talking to someone personally or doing something else where you can’t answer your phone.
 That’s why specifically prepared message replies could come really handy.

-When you tap the button labelled Message above the Slide To Answer slider, you’ll get three pre-written options (“Sorry, I can’t talk right now”, “I’m on my way” and “Can I call you later?”), along with a button that lets you enter your own text to send.
+When you tap the button labeled Message above the Slide To Answer slider, you’ll get three pre-written options (“Sorry, I can’t talk right now”, “I’m on my way” and “Can I call you later?”), along with a button that lets you enter your own text to send.

 However, you can customize the prepared messages.
 To do so follow these steps: Settings > Phone > Respond With Text.
 The only downside is that you can only have 3 prepared messages at once.
 So if you want to make a new, you’ll need to sacrifice one of the existing message replies.